-The proposed legislation directs the Mayor to create an Office of Short-Term Residential Rental Administration and Enforcement, jointly staffed by the Planning Department, Department of Building Inspection, and the Tax Collector's Office.
+The proposed legislation directs the Mayor to create an Office of Short-Term Residential Rental Administration and Enforcement, staffed by the Planning Department and any other relevant departments, including if necessary the Department of Building Inspection and the Tax Collector's Office.
 This new office would provide a single-location for members of the public to apply for the Registry and for staff enforcement of Chapter 41A's requirements.